pupilfirst/playbook/3-verified-timelines.md

 That's the quick overview of our most important feature: Verified Timelines.
 Currently, you update your timelines by notifying your SV.co representative about major timeline events, but we have an exciting timeline editor in the works.

-This concludes Part 1 of our guide.
+This concludes Part 1 of our playbook.
 Next, we talk about [Startup Roles](4-startup-roles.md).